FAQs

 - How many people would I be mentoring?

-At this point, we have more mentors than mentees.
-So I would expect that you would mentor at most one person at a time. - Do you have some “best practice” guidelines?
+You should expect to mentor one person at a time.
+If you can handle more than one, let us know. - Do you have some “best practice” guidelines?

 Yes.
-We will be providing some structure and a plan, so it’s not just completely free-form. - Will you or someone else be a point of contact if situations or questions arise that we would want to get a second opinion about?
+We have a discipleship curriculum you can follow or draw from.
+This allows you and the mentee to be as structured as you want to be, but also allow for flexibility depending on the needs of the mentee. - Will you or someone else be a point of contact if situations or questions arise that we would want to get a second opinion about?

-Yes, as a mentor, you will be assigned to a Godly mentor coordinator who will be your first line of communication.
+Sure!
+You can Contact Us with your questions and we are happy to help.
 We also encourage you to ask other mature Christians you have come to trust in spiritual matters, so long as the identification of your mentee is not compromised when seeking a second opinion.
 We recommend the “I have a friend who is going through…” type of question. - Should the contact (emails, phone, social media) between Mentor and Mentee be limited or will it be encouraged to use as many resources as appropriately possible?

 Use the comments form below if you have an additional question not answered above.
 Thanks.